 well, we just get left behind and let the other power advisors dominate.

-Anyone can develop charisma, smoothness, and endless curiosity in people that can lead to a larger, powerful network.
+Anyone can develop the "people skills" that can lead to a larger, more powerful network.
 You Just Have To Know How!

 I see it all the time as a sales coach.
 People with amazing life backgrounds and years of experience...and they can't articulate themselves effectively or show their value proposition even if a billionaire walked right in front of them.
 It's painful for me to watch sometimes!